Comparison of e-book formats

 The following is a comparison of e-book formats used to create and publish e-books.

-The EPUB format is the most widely supported e-book format, supported by most e-book readers except Amazon Kindle devices.
+The EPUB format is the most widely supported e-book format, supported by most e-book readers including Amazon Kindle devices.
 Most e-book readers also support the PDF and plain text formats.
-E-book software can be used to convert e-books from one format to another, as well as to create, edit and publish e-books.
+E-book software, like the cross-platform Calibre, can be used to convert e-books from one format to another, as well as to create, edit and publish e-books.

 Format descriptions

 Formats available include, but are not limited to:

 Broadband eBooks (BBeB)

 The digital book format originally used by Sony Corporation.
 It is a proprietary format, but some reader software for general-purpose computers, particularly under Linux (for example, Calibre's internal viewer), have the capability to read it.
-The LRX file extension represents a DRM encrypted eBook.
+The LRX file extension represents a DRM-encrypted e-book.
 More recently, Sony has converted its books from BBeB to EPUB and is now issuing new titles in EPUB.